withastro/docs/WRITING.md

-## Style Guide
+# Writing Guide

-We are developing a full Style Guide to help our contributors provide new content with a consistent style and voice!
+This writing guide is in progress!
+If you have any questions or suggestions, please [make a new issue](https://github.com/withastro/docs/issues/new) and let us know.

-Please use the following as a general guideline, and thank you for understanding that contributions may be edited to match existing style, tone, conventions and structure.
+Please use the following as a general guideline, and thank you in advance for understanding that contributions may be edited to match existing style, tone, conventions and structure.

+## Readability

+All readers can benefit from clear, straightforward writing, but this can be particularly important for people who:

+- are reading documentation in a non-native language.
+- are frustrated, tired, or in a hurry.
+- have cognitive, learning or attention difficulties.
+- come from a non-traditional development background.

 We aim for **clear** and **helpful** documentation that serves the reader above all else!